Committees and Working Groups

-The initiative aims to stimulate the Brazilian Business Intelligence (BI) and Analytics market, which is on the rise, and generate synergistic actions among member companies.
-Promoting data literacy is also part of the scope of this committee.
-According to the ABES/IDC 2021 Study, companies placed investments in BI, Analytics, Big Data and Artificial Intelligence in the list of priorities, opening an opportunity to bring more relevance to the topic.
+Initiative aims to stimulate the Brazilian Business Intelligence (BI) and Analytics market, which is on the rise, and generate synergistic actions between associated companies.
+Promoting data literacy is also within the scope of this committee.
+According to the most recent ABES/IDC studies, companies declared that investments in BI, Analytics, Big Data and Artificial Intelligence are on the priority list, opening up an opportunity to bring more relevance to the topic.

 Leaders: Cesar Ripari and Érico Aleixo

 It aims to promote business, boost partnerships, exchange experiences and articulate actions that value companies in the ICT sector, encouraging innovative management and entrepreneurship.
 It is a committee for C-Levels and professionals from the Commercial, Marketing and Sales areas of the associated companies.

 This committee was created to connect all associates in order to map the converging needs between them and to discuss trends in People Management, in view of the expansion of remote work and automation, the need for new technical and emotional skills of employees, health policies. encouraging inclusion and diversity, among other topics on the Future of Work.
 This integration forum should also promote a dialogue between the technology sector, public policy makers, professionals in the area of education and human resources, bearing in mind that it is essential to encourage collaboration between various actors in order to create actions that meet growing demand for technology professionals.